Ersanio/snes-assembly-book/docs/math/math.md

 |$2134|Read|Signed multiply 24-bit product, low byte|
 |$2135|Read|Signed multiply 24-bit product, middle byte|
 |$2136|Read|Signed multiply 24-bit product, high byte|

 There's a catch to using these hardware registers, however, as they double as certain Mode 7 registers as well:

 - You can only use them for **signed** multiplication
   - The result is signed 24-bit, meaning the results range from `-8,388,608` to `8,388,607`.
 - The results are instant.
 That means you don't have to use `NOP` to wait for the results.
 - You cannot use them when Mode 7 graphics are being rendered on the screen.
-  - This means that when Mode 7 is enabled, you can only use them inside NMI (v-blank).
+  - This means that when Mode 7 is enabled, you can only use them inside NMI (V-blank).
   - This also means that you can use them without any restrictions, outside of Mode 7.

 Note that register `$211B` is "write twice".
 This means that you have to write an 8-bit value twice to this same register which in total makes up a 16-bit value.
 First, you write the low byte, then the high byte of the 16-bit value.